AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory.md

 ### The model

 The most common solution for storing collections of data is a `Vec`.
-Yet a `Vec` help us with efficient UI updates because it does not track changes to itself.
+Yet a `Vec` can't help us with efficient UI updates because it does not track changes to itself.
 If we used a `Vec` we'd have to assume everything could have changed and create all widgets over and over again.
 So instead we use a `FactoryVec` to store our data.
-This is a simple data type provided by Relm4 that allows us to push, pop and modify elements and keep track of the changes made to the `FactoryVec`.
+A `FactoryVec` is a simple data structure provided by Relm4 that allows us to push, pop and modify elements.
+Also, it automatically keeps track of all the changes made its data.

 ```rust,no_run,noplayground
 {{#include ../listings/factory.rs:model }}
 ```

 As you can see, we first define the struct `Counter` that just stores the value of a counter.
-Then we add a `FactoryVec` of counters to the model.
-Additionally, we keep one counter in the model itself as a starting value for our new counters.
+Then we use a `FactoryVec` to store our counters in the model.
+Additionally, we add one separate counter to the model to count the amount of counters we created.

 ## The message type